Dotneteer/kliveide/README.md

     - Using web technologies to create a decent UI with a powerful emulator that provides space for excessive hardware emulation (ZX Spectrum Next) (&check;)
     - Ability to measure how WebAssembly plays its role on this area. (_Note_: So far measures show that the native WA implementation is about three times faster than the tuned JavaScript implementation.) (&check;)
     - An easy to use API to support integration with external apps, main focus on VS Code. (&check;)
-2. (**Close to accomplishment**) A series of POC-pieces to find out which VS Code extensibility tools suit the best for particular pieces of the IDE:
+2. (**Close to accomplishment**) A series of POC-pieces to find out which VS Code extensibility tools is best suited for particular components of the IDE:
     - Z80 Disassembly (&check;)
     - ZX Spectrum live memory map (&check;)
     - Z80 Assembly/Boriel's BASIC source code development experience (&check;)